KrisTC/mrpack-updater/README.md

 5. Click "Check" to analyze compatibility
 6. Review the results in the generated tables
 7. Click "Build updated .mrpack" to download an updated pack
+8. Use "Remember missing items" to track unavailable mods
+9. Click the red ❌ button to view and manage tracked missing items

 ## File Structure